chinmayhegde/fodl/_posts/2022-01-12-generalization01.md

 {:.remark}

 **Remark**{:.label #noise}
   All of the above assume that the limit of gradient flow admits an exact interpolation.
-In the presence of *noise* in the labels the situation is a bit more subtle, and a more careful analysis of the ODEs is necessary; for example, see this paper[^li].
+In the presence of *noise* in the labels the situation is a bit more subtle, and a more careful analysis of the ODEs is necessary; in some cases, for consistent generalization, *early stopping* may be necessary.
+See our paper for details[^li].
 {:.remark}

+**Remark**{:.label #matrixfactorization}
+  (Two-layer dense nets and nuclear norm regularization) (**complete**).
+{:.remark}

-## Implicit bias of ReLU networks
+## Implicit bias of gradient descent in nonlinear networks
 {:.label}

+As we saw above, changing the architecture fundamentally changes the gradient dynamics (and therefore the implicit regularization induced during training.)
+But our discussion above focused on networks with linear activations.
+How does the picture change with more standard networks (such as those with ReLU activations?)

+Not surprisingly, life becomes harder when dealing with nonlinearities.
+Yet, the tools above pave a way to understand algorithmic bias for such networks.
+Let's start simple and work our way up.

+### Single neurons
+{:.label}

+Consider a single neuron with nonlinear activation $\psi : \R \rightarrow \R$.
+The model becomes:

+$$
+u = \psi(\langle w,x \rangle),
+$$

+and we will use the squared error loss to train it:

+$$
+L(w) = \frac{1}{2} \lVert y - \psi(Xw) \rVert^2
+$$

+where $X$ is the data matrix.

+### Multiple layers
+{:.label}

+Two-layer nets. **complete**.

 ---